datatrail-jhu/02_googlecloud/10_slack.md

-# Basecamp
+# Slack

-Basecamp is a messaging platform designed to help you communicate with others in your workplace.
+Slack is a messaging platform designed to help you communicate with others in your workplace.
 Think of it like a group chat, but for work-related subjects.
 A lot of companies and workplaces look down on using Facebook and Twitter for communication, seeing them more as *just* social media platforms, rather than effective platforms for communication at work.
 Some places even ban the use of these platforms.
-However, Basecamp is being used by more and more companies as a communication tool.
+However, Slack is being used by more and more companies as a communication tool.

-We covered how to get a Basecamp login in the introductory course, but we didn't discuss the details of how to use Basecamp.
-So, in this lesson, we'll pick up from where you last left off (with a Basecamp login in hand) and discuss why Basecamp has become the platform for communication within companies and how to get started using Basecamp.
+We covered how to get a Slack login in the introductory course, but we didn't discuss the details of how to use Slack.
+So, in this lesson, we'll pick up from where you last left off (with a Slack login in hand) and discuss why Slack has become the platform for communication within companies and how to get started using Slack.

-### How to Access Basecamp?
+### How to Access Slack?

-To get started, go to Basecamp online at [slack.com/signin](slack.com/signin).
-We'll note here that Basecamp also has a mobile app, so if you'd like to check those out, feel free.
+To get started, go to Slack online at [slack.com/signin](slack.com/signin).
+We'll note here that Slack also has a mobile app, so if you'd like to check those out, feel free.
 But, in this lesson, we'll work from the Chrome browser, without an app.

-### Basecamp is organized into teams and projects
+### Slack is organized into teams and projects

-If you're new to Basecamp, you will not *yet* be a member of any teams, and that's ok!
-If you ask people who have been using Basecamp for a while, they'll envy you.
-You'll see over time that you'll likely become a member of many different Basecamp teams!
+If you're new to Slack, you will not *yet* be a member of any teams, and that's ok!
+If you ask people who have been using Slack for a while, they'll envy you.
+You'll see over time that you'll likely become a member of many different Slack teams!

 For now though, we'll walk through how to start your own team to get you acquainted with the features of Slack.